bitlogik/uniblow/README.md

 devices.
 Uniblow uses the Cryptnox card only with a simple PIN authentication method.

-Uniblow can setup and initialize a blank card.
+Uniblow can setup and initialize a blank card BG1 card.
+The B-NFT-1 model shall be used already initialized.

-If the card was not initialized using Uniblow, the card needs to be in a state :
+If the BG1 card was not initialized using Uniblow, the card needs to be in a state :

 - PIN enabled